 Beachcombing, birding, historic homes and more on the Atlantic

-Over the years we’ve visited Cape May on our trawler when we were cruising north from the Chesapeake Bay.
+Over the years we’ve visited Cape May, NJ on our trawler when we were cruising north from the Chesapeake Bay.
 On our most recent getaway we wanted to revisit this popular beachfront town by car to see what we missed.
 This trip we arrived at the charming beach resort at the southern tip of New Jersey on the Jersey shore as passengers on a large car ferry from Lewes, Delaware on Delaware Bay.
 The ferry trip was an easy 90 minute ride and comfortable crossing.
 We arrived for some beachcombing, birding and visiting historic homes on the Atlantic seashore.
 Historic Cape May has it all, a boardwalk and beaches, birding trails, historic homes and shoping and a busy harbor and an aviation museum.

 A little history of Cape May